gavinband/iorek/README.md

 Iorek is released under the Boost software license.
 See the LICENSE.txt file for details.

 Iorek makes use of several other libraries that are included in the source repository and released under their own respective licenses.
+These include:

+* boost
+* htslib
+* SeqLib
+* parallel-hashmap
+* jellyfish2
+* Eigen
+* sqlite3
+* zstandard
+* catch2

-Please see the respective license files is subdirectories of 3rd_party/ for details.
+Please see the respective license files in subdirectories of 3rd_party/ for details.

 ## Compilation ##